martinxyz/progenitor/README.md

 This will install the Python module into the virtualenv.
 You can then use `import progenitor` from Python.

-Note: if you are running Python from the toplevel directory this will actually import the *progenitor* subdirectory, instead of the package installed into the virtualenv.
-This works because `maturin develop` also copies the compiled Rust extension into that directory.
+Note: if you run Python from the toplevel directory it will import the *progenitor* subdirectory instead of the virtualenv module.
+This also works because `maturin develop` copies the compiled extension into that directory.